 - To what extent do labor market shocks generated by artificial intelligence, robotics, or automation affect the labor market opportunities of non-college educated workers?

-- Are there alternative labor organizing strategies that allow workers to have a voice in improving working conditions and that promote labor market opportunities and mobility?
+- Have alternative labor organizing strategies helped workers improve working conditions and that promote labor market opportunities and mobility?